 - Health Systems Strengthening: Itad is leading on evaluations of Health Systems Strengthening, supporting the global movement toward achieving Universal Health Care

 - Global Health Security: we are leading the evaluation of the Fleming Fund, funded by the UK’s Department of Health, as part of the UK’s work on global health security

-We are inviting friends and colleagues of the health theme at Itad to join us for an afternoon of sharing and celebrating our work getting results into development, reflecting on our insights so far on capturing learning for better development results in global health.
+We invited friends and colleagues of the health theme at Itad to join us for an afternoon of sharing and celebrating our work getting results into development, reflecting on our insights so far on capturing learning for better development results in global health.

 World café: 3 – 4 pm